microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ### 3. Play the eye tracking samples in the Unity Editor
-You've added the eye tracking sample scenes to the Build Settings and have loaded the _EyeTrackingDemo-00-RootScene_?
+You've added the eye tracking scenes to the Build Settings and have loaded the _EyeTrackingDemo-00-RootScene_?
-Make sure that the _'OnLoad_StartScene'_ script is enabled for this so that the root scene knows which additive scene to load first.
+One last thing you may want to check: Is the _'OnLoad_StartScene'_ script enabled?
+This is to let the root scene know which additive scene to load first.

 ![Example for the OnLoad_StartScene script](../Images/EyeTracking/mrtk_et_rootscene_onload.png)

-Are you excited?
-You've got this!
-Let's hit _"Play"_!
+Let's roll!
+Hit _"Play"_!
 You should see several gems appear and should see the scene menu at the top.

 ![Sample screenshot from the ET target select scene](../Images/EyeTracking/mrtk_et_targetselect.png)